 In 1941, Hedy's Hungarian Jewish family faces tough decisions: Hitler's armies are beginning to round up Jews across Europe, but the family's circumstances don't allow them all to travel together.
 At 16, Hedy must travel across Europe by train — alone — in hopes of reaching a port where she can board a ship to America.
 Along the way she dreams of happy reunions and fears that, instead, she'll find herself alone forever.
 This thoughtful picture book from the Encounter: Narrative Nonfiction Picture Books series includes a note at the end that follows Hedy's story after she arrives in America, capturing the aftermath and epilogue of her refugee experience.

 Auma's love of running might be the ticket to a better future: the young Kenyan track star hopes her athletic skill can help earn her a scholarship to attend high school and maybe even university.
 But there is a strange new sickness called AIDS in her country... and when her father gets sick, Auma has a difficult choice to make.
-If she leaves home, her struggling family will lose her help -- but if she stays, she can never become a doctor, something that might allow her to help people around the world.
+If she leaves home, her struggling family will lose her help — but if she stays, she can never become a doctor, something that might allow her to help people around the world.
 Author Eucabeth Odhiambo draws on her experiences at the beginning of Kenya's AIDS crisis to create this story about the power of education.
+For another book that tackles the African AIDS pandemic, check out The Heaven Shop for ages 10 to 14.

 Dawn Schafer is the newest member of the Baby-Sitters Club -- and she's dealing with three little but very big problems!
 The three Barrett kids are out of control, their house is a mess, and Mrs. Barrett constantly breaks her promises.
 On top of that, Dawn is missing California, and she can't seem to get along with Kristy.
 Maybe joining the Baby-Sitters Club was a mistake... or maybe, if she sticks with it, she'll discover it was right all along.
 This is the fifth book in the series of graphic novel adaptations of Ann M. Martin's popular series; the first four are available in this box set.